garden-io/garden/docs/reference/config-files-reference.md

     #
     # Optional.
     dependencies:
-      - # Module name to build ahead of this module
+      - # Module name to build ahead of this module.
         #
         # Required.
         name: